TOPIC: A Parallel Association Paradigm for Multi-Object Tracking under Complex Motions and Diverse Scenes: A New MOT Dataset

 \textbf{\textit{Max-Min Speed Among Objects (MMSAO)}}: A metric to measure the difference of motion patterns among objects within the scene.
 A lower value implies greater similarity in motion patterns among different objects and vice versa.
 Given a dataset $D$, $\text{MMSAO}$ is formulated as follows:

-where $V$ denotes the number of videos, $T_{v}$ denotes the number of frames of the $v$-th video, $S_{v,t}^{i}$ denote the motion intensity of $i$-th object in the $t$-th frame of the $v$-th video, $N_{v,t}$ represents the number of objects in the $t$-th frame of the $v$-th video, $[1:N_{v, t}]$ denotes the set ranging from 1 to $N_{v, t}$, and $\textit{MaxMin}$ is the function that calculates the difference between the maximum and minimum motion intensity.
+where $V$ denotes the number of videos, $T_{v}$ denotes the number of frames of the $v$-th video, $S_{v,i}^{t}$ denote the motion intensity of $i$-th object in the $t$-th frame of the $v$-th video, $N_{v}^t$ represents the number of objects in the $t$-th frame of the $v$-th video, $\left[1:N_{v}^t\right]$ denotes the set ranging from 1 to $N_{v}^t$.

 \textbf{\textit{Max-Min Speed of Object ($\text{MMSO}$)}}: A measure of the degree of motion pattern variation for an individual object.
 A lower value indicates a more consistent speed for a single object across frames, and vice versa.
 Given a dataset $D$, $\text{MMSO}$ is defined as follows: